wl4g/infra/xcloud-component-integration/xcloud-component-integration-shardingproxy-server/README.md

 | adminDataSources.mappings.internalAddr | The access address of each data source library instance may be an external load balancing or proxy address (one-to-many) to external addresses. |
 | adminDataSources.mappings.externalAddrs | The access address of each data source library instance may be an external load balancing or proxy address (many-to-one) to internal address. |

+Notices:

+- You can configure to enable or disable read-write failover as follows: `failover-enable: true|false`
-Notice: In the governance mode (cluster), the distributed lock must be enabled.
-It is disabled by default.  `lock-enabled: true`
+- In the governance mode (cluster), the distributed lock must be enabled.
+It is disabled by default. &nbsp; `lock-enabled: true`
+- Compatible with dataSources disabled in support registry center path: `/myShardingProxy/states/datanodes/mySchema`